-The council has approved plans for a £1 billion development in Trafford that would create an entire waterfront community beside the Manchester Ship Canal in Trafford have been given the green light by the council.
+The council has approved plans for a £1 billion development in Trafford that would create an entire waterfront community alongside the Manchester Ship Canal.

-Over the next 20 years, Peel Land & Property aims to create Trafford Waters on 50 acres of land along the banks of the canal, situated within Traffordcity.
+Peel Land & Property intends to build Trafford Waters on 50 acres of land along the canal’s banks in Traffordcity over the next 20 years.

-The new development would, it is claimed, bring 3,000 new homes and create 5,000 jobs, as well as local amenities, a new primary school, and over 100,000 sq ft of commercial space.
+According to the developers, the new development will bring 3,000 new homes and 5,000 new jobs, as well as local amenities, a new primary school, and over 100,000 square feet of commercial space.

-“Trafford Waters will bring a unique neighbourhood to Greater Manchester, which will not only provide much-needed residential housing but also office space which will help unlock business and employment opportunities,” said James Whittaker, Peel’s group development director.
+“Trafford Waters will bring a one-of-a-kind neighbourhood to Greater Manchester, not only providing much-needed residential housing but also office space that will help unlock business and employment opportunities,” said James Whittaker, Peel’s group development director.

-“The development will be sustainable and feature cycleways, plenty of landscaped, green spaces and waterways, making it a really attractive place to live, work and play.
-It will be a high quality development that will feature everything families would expect an established urban community to have and we’re very excited to be bringing this to the people of Trafford.”
+“The development will be sustainable, with cycleways, green spaces, and waterways, making it a really appealing place to live, work, and play.”
+It will be a high-quality development with everything a family would expect from a well-established urban community, and we’re very excited to bring it to Trafford.”

-Peels says the plans greenlighted by Trafford Council reflect the model of other mixed-use waterfront schemes it has developed, such as MediaCityUK.
-There will be 16 acres of open landscaped space, which is the equivalent of 11 football pitches.
-This will include four multi-use games areas and children’s play parks for the community to use.
-This area will feature ground floor, small-scale shops as well as food and drink outlets.
+Peels claims that the Trafford Council-approved plans follow the model of other mixed-use waterfront schemes it has developed, such as MediaCityUK.
+There will be 16 acres of open landscaped space, which is roughly the size of 11 football fields.
+The community will be able to use four multi-use games areas and children’s play parks.
+This area will include ground-floor, small-scale shops as well as food and beverage establishments.

-“Trafford Waters has all of the characteristics to be a model for urban regeneration and the creation of a high quality place that people choose to live and work,” said Councillor Sean Anstee.
-“This sustainable development will bring significant investment into Trafford alongside a further boost for our local economy, already the most resilient in the North West.
+“Trafford Waters has all of the characteristics to be a model for urban regeneration and the creation of a high quality place where people want to live and work,” said Trafford Council leader Councillor Sean Anstee.
+“This sustainable development will bring significant investment to Trafford, as well as a boost to our local economy, which is already one of the most resilient in the North West.”

-“That the application has been granted on the very day final approval has been received to commence construction of the Metrolink Trafford Park line, simply goes to show that where we have a plan for major development, the necessary improvements to public transport and roads alongside new schools and green spaces can be a reality.”
+“The fact that the application was granted on the same day final approval was received to begin construction of the Metrolink Trafford Park line simply goes to show that where we have a plan for major development, the necessary improvements to public transportation and roads, as well as new schools and green spaces, can become a reality.”

-Peel has directly committed to spending £30 million towards the new extended A57 road into Traffordcity at junction 10 of the M60, which includes a new lifting bridge link crossing the Manchester Ship Canal adjacent to Barton Bridge.
-This new link bridge and road is due to be completed next year, which will further enhance its accessibility.
+Peel has committed directly to spending £30 million on the new extended A57 road into Traffordcity at M60 junction 10, which includes a new lifting bridge link crossing the Manchester Ship Canal adjacent to Barton Bridge.
+This new link bridge and road, which is scheduled to be completed next year, will improve accessibility even further.

-NJL Consulting, the IBI Group, Gillespies, The Traffic Transport and Highway Consultancy, BWB Consulting and The Remarkable Group are part of Peel’s Trafford Waters project team.
+NJL Consulting, the IBI Group, Gillespies, The Traffic Transport and Highway Consultancy, BWB Consulting, and The Remarkable Group are part of Peel’s Trafford Waters project team.